aws-samples/data-and-ml-governance-workshop/module-3/sagemaker-projects-portfolio/README.md

 Now we are going to set up the required resources in our ML Shared Services Account.
 For that follow this steps:

-Deploy the stack with the CodeCommit repostory and the corresponding pipeline.
+Deploy the stack with the CodeCommit repository and the corresponding pipeline.

 ```bash
 cdk deploy --all --require-approval never